mdyssr/quiz/README.md

 - shuffle questions
 - add timer for the quiz

-This app is a solution for an exercise by John Calhoun's Check out the exercises [here](https://gophercises.com/)
+This app is a solution for an exercise by John Calhoun's.
+Check out the exercises [here](https://gophercises.com/)

 ![demo](demo.gif)